nrfconnect/sdk-nrf/doc/nrf/libraries/caf/click_detector.rst

 Power management states
 =======================

-If the option :kconfig:option:`CONFIG_CAF_CLICK_DETECTOR_PM_EVENTS` is enabled, the module can react to power management events.
+If the :kconfig:option:`CONFIG_CAF_CLICK_DETECTOR_PM_EVENTS` Kconfig option is enabled, the module can react to power management events.
 The module stops tracing of key states when ``power_down_event`` is received.
 The module starts operating again when ``wake_up_event`` is received.